romeorizzi/TALight/README.md

 TALight intends to promote autonomous exploration.
 We wish these explorations might lead you to find out, discover, experiment and develop resources within you, in your machine, in the cloud, in your fellows, and in the community.
 But, to be more concrete rather than sound too visionary or idealistic, we exhibit now the intended use of the few basic commands which allow you to access the services of a problem and all other problem contents made available by the problem maker and the cloud hosting service.

 Knowing how to properly access a problem served from the cloud is at the basis to advance to deal with problems cloned in local on your machine.
 Playing with the problems in local will give you more freedom and control and enrich your opportunities for a wide and interconnected learning experience.
 Working on the problems cloned in local allows you to modify and adapt the problems themself to your needs and curiosities.
-Even if you do not modify the problms and leav them untouchd, still the habit to launch an `rtald` daemon dispatching the problem services for the problms sitting in local on your machine and addressing it rather than an opaque `rtald` daemon serving the cloud will give you full control and understanding on the dialogue that occurs between the solutions of the probelem solver and the service servers written by the problem maker.
+Even if you do not modify the problems and leave them untouched, still the habit to launch an `rtald` daemon dispatching the problem services for the problms sitting in local on your machine and addressing it rather than an opaque `rtald` daemon serving the cloud will give you full control and understanding on the dialogue that occurs between the solutions of the probelem solver and the service servers written by the problem maker.
 All this, besides possibly springing you to become a proficient problem solver, will also make it natural for you to digievolve to the next level up and experiment yourself as a problem maker.

 </details>